microsoft/botbuilder-js/doc/botbuilder/classes/botbuilder.botcontext.md

 # Class: BotContext

+:package: **botbuilder-core** :package: **botbuilder-core**

 Interface definition for `BotContext` class.
 This is an aid for TypeScript developers to help define the shape of the actual context object after middleware has added any extensions.
-Context object containing information cached for a single turn of conversation with a user.

 **Usage Example**